javierburo178/decimal-calculator-service/README.md

 # Decimal-Safe Calculator Service

 A full-stack calculator with a Go backend microservice and a React + TypeScript frontend.
 Arithmetic runs server-side on arbitrary-precision decimals (`shopspring/decimal`), not float64 — so `0.1 + 0.2` returns exactly `0.3`, and results carry 28 significant figures.
-Built as a take-home; the calculator is the vehicle, the focus is architecture, failure handling, and trade-off reasoning.

 ## Architecture

 Monorepo with two independent deployables:
 ```
 .
 ├── backend/          Go microservice — autonomous (own module, Dockerfile, lifecycle)